 Impacts and Mitigation

-This is a San Diego Region level analysis of the potential impacts from Biological Objectives.
-The specific location of potential impacts would be determined during the implementation of the Biological Objectives.
+This is a San Diego Region level analysis of the potential impacts from the Stream Biological Objective.
+The specific location of potential impacts would be determined during the implementation of the Stream Biological Objective.

 Compliance projects may include focused or modified maintenance or upgrades to treatment technologies, Best Management Practices, and/or additional monitoring and reporting.
 Construction related activities would mostly occur in existing developed and regulated site areas where ground disturbance has previously occurred.
 Because these areas are already disturbed, it is unlikely and not reasonably foreseeable that construction activities would cause a substantial adverse change to historical or archeological resources, destroy paleontological resources, or disturb human remains.
 However, potential impacts to cultural resources could occur from construction related activities depending on unique site-specific conditions.
 Paleontological resources can be found in areas containing fossil-bearing formations, and archaeological resources have been found within developed sites and areas.
 Historic and architectural resources have also been found within developed sites and areas.
 The site-specific presence or absence of these resources is unknown because the specific locations for compliance measures would be determined by responsible agencies at the project level.
 Construction activities could result in minor ground disturbances, which could impact cultural resources if they are sited in locations containing these resources and where disturbances have not previously occurred.
 Monitoring and assessment activities, as well as the addition of non-structural BMPs, are not expected to result in potentially significant impacts due to their lack of ground disturbance, as well as the scale and duration of such activities.